zacharygriffee/bring-your-own-storage-utilities/docs/query-api.md

 <a name="Query.exports.readdir"></a>

 ### Query.exports.readdir()
-Async version of readdir$.
+Stream version of readdir$.
 Returns array of the files and folders

 **Kind**: static method of [<code>Query</code>](#Query)